Woodland which has been in continuous existence since 1600 (1750 in Scotland).

 Department for Environment, Food and Rural Affairs.

-The quantities of UK-grown roundwood that is delivered to processors (mills) or for other uses (such as woodfuel and exports).
+The quantities of UK-grown roundwood that are delivered to processors (mills) or for other uses (such as woodfuel and exports).
 Note that for sawmills and round fencing mills, the deliveries figure reported is actually the quantity of roundwood consumed by the mill, which may differ from the true deliveries figure if the levels of input stocks vary.

 Timber that is sold after the trees have been felled by the woodland owner or their contractors.